Get 20% OFF your perfect routine. Take our health quiz.

 Which magnesium is gentlest on the stomach?

-Glycinate and L-threonate are typically easy on digestion.
-Oxide and high-dose citrate can be more laxative.
+Glycinate and L-threonate are typically the easiest on digestion.
+Oxide and high-dose citrate can have a more laxative effect.

 What helps period cramps most?

-For menstrual comfort, some notice changes within 2–3 cycles.
-For general cramp frequency, give it 4–8 weeks while addressing hydration, electrolytes, and training load.
+For menstrual cramps, some notice changes within 2–3 cycles.
+For general cramp frequency, allow 4–8 weeks while also addressing hydration, electrolytes and training load.

-People with kidney disease, on interacting meds (e.g., some antibiotics, bisphosphonates), or with certain heart issues should seek medical advice first.
+People with kidney disease, on interacting medications (some antibiotics, bisphosphonates), or with certain heart conditions should seek medical advice before supplementing.

-Magnesium is vital for muscle and nerve function, and correcting a deficiency may reduce cramps — especially menstrual cramps — though evidence for idiopathic leg cramps is mixed.
-Choose a well-absorbed form you tolerate, keep within daily limits, and pair with good hydration, electrolytes, and recovery.
-When in doubt, speak with your healthcare professional.
+Magnesium is vital for muscle and nerve function, and correcting a deficiency may reduce cramps — especially menstrual ones.
+Evidence for idiopathic leg cramps is more mixed.
+Choose a well-absorbed form you can tolerate, stay within daily limits, and pair with good hydration and recovery habits.
+When in doubt, speak to your healthcare professional.

 Leave a comment